 - Creation of Department of Fisheries.
 Creation of a Department of Ocean, Fisheries and Aquatic Resources, which will manage, conserve, and develop our fisheries and aquatic resources and rationalize all ocean sector initiatives within our jurisdiction.

-- Magna Carta for Workers in the Informal Economy.
+- Magna Carta of Workers in the Informal Economy.
 Providing social protection such as social security, health care assistance and social welfare and safety nets, skills building / training, addressing gender gaps, and setting standards in informal economy.

 - Creation of Local Housing Boards.
 Providing an administrative machinery at the local level to effect the full implementation of the UDHA, cope with the fast pace of urbanization in the country and institutionalize multisectoral representation in local housing initiatives.